baxter100/uk-crypto-tax/README.md

 ##### Version 2
 On line 327, `trading.append_cointrackingcsv_trade_list("trade-list.csv")`. chanbge trade-list.csv to point to your trade list and run `print("new ",tax_calculator.calculateUKTax(2018))`

+### Troubleshooting
+Getting strange results?
+There's a few things you might want to try:

+* Have you checked both version 1 and 2?
+Gifts are added to your gains in v2 so this may be giving you a larger figure than expected
+* How did you obtain your csv file?
+The formatting is very specific.
+In particular, the first line automatically gets deleted to remove column headers, so this must not contain any important information.
+Also, the columns need to remain exactly as they are from cointracking.
+See sample trade list.
+* Which version of python are you using?
+You need to be using version 3!

+If you get any error messages when running the code, get in touch!

 ### Donations
 Donations are welcome to support us with improving the code and develop new features - see below!